 Researching your gap year placement

-So you've got a placement and you're all excited.
-But how do you know your placement is legit?
-Here are some important questions you should ask before making any gap year decision.
+So you've got a gap year placement and you're all excited.
+You can finally travel the world and gain work experience while you do it.
+But how do you know that your placement’s legit?
+That’s where we come in.
+Here are some important questions you should ask before making any gap year decision, whether it’s a paid gap year placement or otherwise.

 • What are the travel arrangements?
 Which airline will you use?

-• If you have to return early, can you transfer your ticket?
+• If you have to return early for whatever reason, can you transfer your ticket?

-• Do you have the address of where you will be staying?
+• Do you have the address of where you’ll be staying?

-• Have you been given a clear idea of the standard of accommodation?
+• Have they given you a clear idea of the quality of the accommodation?
+Is it what you’re looking for?

-• If you are staying with a local family, are they being paid?
-Why are they having you to stay?
+• If you’re staying with a local family, do you have to pay them?
+Why are they letting you stay with them?

 • How far are you from the nearest town?

-• How far are you from where you will work?
+• How far are you from where you’ll work?

-• What hours will you work and how much free time will you have?
+• How many hours do you have to work and how much free time will you have?
+Is it basically gonna be a working holiday?

-• If you expect to be paid, how much will you get and when?
+• If they offer paid jobs, like au pairing, how much will you get and when?
 Weekly, monthly?
 In arrears?

-• If you’re teaching, who will you be teaching, how many in a class and what age range?
+• If you’re teaching English, for example – who will you be teaching, how many in a class and what age range?

-• In some societies, women (including foreign visitors) have a subordinate role at work and at home.
+• Sadly, in some societies, women (including foreign visitors) have a subordinate role at work and at home.
 Could you cope with this?

 • What kind of insurance do they provide?
 Does it cover repatriation and personal injury?
 Have you seen a copy of the policy?